According to Upwork’s annual “Freelancing in America” study, it won’t be long before 50% of the American workforce is contract-based.

 - Requires specialized skills: If you’re expecting people to pay you to teach them, you best be good at what you do.
 If you can’t offer valuable knowledge, you might not want to teach.

 - Hard work: Online teaching requires long hours.
 You have to develop courses, record lectures, and create quizzes.
 Plus, you may have to promote your class on social media to get people to enroll.

-Services such as Papa and Care.com are designed to connect care specialists with the children and elderly folks who need help.
-Other services, like Rover, help you find work as a dog walker or pet sitter.
+Other services, like Wag, help you find work as a dog walker or pet sitter.

 The main benefits of this type of work are:

 - Get paid to help: Babysitting, elderly care, and dog walking are rewarding work.

 - Job experience: Care platforms allow you to gain experience for future jobs.
 They’re perfect for aspiring care professionals in college or training programs.